 Campgrounds on the Icefields Parkway in Banff National Park

 North of Lake Louise, you’ll find Mosquito Creek, Waterfowl Lakes, and Rampart Creek Campgrounds.
-These are all first come, first served.
+Rampart Creek is reservable and the rest are first-come, first-serve.
 If you are trying to get a campsite at one of these, I recommend arriving early.
 Every time I tried to stay at one of these, they were already full.
 If you want to stay here, don’t leave your campsite search for the end of the day.
 Instead, head to the campground you want to stay at first thing in the morning, and snag a spot right as someone is leaving.
 Don’t be picky, or you might not end up with a campsite at all.
 I learned this the hard way.
 Once you find a site, then go explore for the day.

 I showed up to Banff with no plans and all of the sites on the website were already reserved.
 I wouldn’t recommend this, as it ended up being quite stressful.
 Every morning I had to rush to find my next campsite, and I ended up planning my day around where I could find an available site versus what I actually wanted to do.
 If you end up in a similar situation, you aren’t completely out of luck.
 Here are some tips and places you can stay:

 - Banff overflow camping: The Tunnel Mountain Campground offers overflow camping at the back edge of the campground.
-I believe it was $12.
 You are required to sleep in your vehicle (no tents) and sites were a little cheaper than a normal campsite.
 This is really just a place to park and sleep that provides access to the bathrooms.

-- Lake Louise overflow camping: the Lake Louise overflow camping was in a dirt parking lot right off the highway, also for $12.
+- Lake Louise overflow camping: the Lake Louise overflow camping was in a dirt parking lot right off the highway.
 Again, this was only for people sleeping in their vehicles, and no tents were allowed.
 I much preferred the Banff overflow over the Lake Louise overflow.
 The only plus side of the Lake Louise overflow is they were running shuttles up to Lake Louise and Moraine Lake that left from the same parking lot.

 If you head north from Banff on the Icefields Parkways, eventually you’ll cross the border into Jasper National Park.
 Jasper is slightly less busy than Banff, and I had a little better luck here finding a campsite without an advanced reservation.